 THE MEANING OF BEING THE CHOSEN PEOPLE

-“I am Hashem; I have called upon you in Righteousness; and I will strengthen [it] through your hand; and I will protect you; and I will set you for a Covenant of the people -- for a Light unto the nations.”
+“I am Hashem; I have called upon you in Righteousness; and I have strengthened [Righteousness] through your hand; and I have protected you; and I have set you for a Covenant of the people -- [to be] for a Light unto the nations.”
 (Isaiah 42:6)

 As stated at the very beginning of the Hebrew Bible, God created the first human being, Adam, “b’Tzelem Elohim” -- “in The Image of God” (Gen. 1:27).
 Thus, each descendant of Adam -- that is, every human being -- is deemed to have been individually chosen to bear The Image of God.
 In this way, every righteous person -- whether Jew or Gentile -- is exactly the same in his or her individual relationship with the God of Israel, even if such person has accepted false religious doctrine.
 The Talmud, an expansive discussion of Jewish law and tradition completed some 1,500 years ago, expresses this egalitarian concept by declaring: “The Righteous of all nations have a share in the World To Come.”
 (Tosefta, Sanhedrin 13).
 And the Mishna, the earliest foundation of the Talmud completed some 1,800 years ago, declares, regarding the purpose of God in having created only one Adam: “Therefore only a single man was created to teach you that if anyone destroys a single soul from the Children of Man, Scripture charges him as though he had destroyed a whole World, and whoever rescues a single soul from the Children of Man, Scripture credits him as though he had saved a whole World.
 And [only a single man was created] for the sake of Peace among Humanity -- that no man might say to his fellow, ‘My ancestor was greater than your ancestor.’ ...”
 (Sanhedrin 4:5).